There are items that cannot be transported by the aircraft whether carry-on or checked baggage:

 Please do not pack the following items in your checked baggage: fragile or perishable items, items having a special value such as money, jewels, precious metals, any computers, personal electronic devices, negotiable papers, securities, or other valuables, business documents, passports and other identification documents, or samples.

-Items prohibited in the cabin
+Items prohibited to use in the cabin

 Please refer to Inflight Safety for more information.
 If you have questions, please consult the cabin crew before using.